The Legacy (professional wrestling): Formation and storyline with Orton (2008–2009)

-Feud with the McMahon family (2009)
+Orton's championship reigns and various feuds (2009–2010)

 With The Legacy finally formed, Manu and Snuka still wanted revenge on Orton.
 Fearing they would try to convince Raw general manager Stephanie McMahon to fire him, Orton went to speak to her himself but their conversation ended in an argument.
 When Vince McMahon, Stephanie's father, made his return that night Orton maintained he was owed an apology.
 His brashness angered McMahon who responded by trying to fire Orton, but before he could finish his sentence Orton slapped McMahon and gave him a running punt which left him hospitalized in the storyline.
 During the 30-man Royal Rumble match at the Royal Rumble the group worked as a team, making them three of the last four contestants in the ring with Triple H as the other.
 Ultimately, in throwing out Rhodes and DiBiase, Triple H was distracted enough to allow Orton to throw him over the top rope and win the match.
 The next evening on Raw, The Legacy came to the ring accompanied by lawyers and doctors, with Orton explaining his outburst against McMahon was a result of intermittent explosive disorder (IED) and threatened to sue the company and cancel WrestleMania 25 if he was fired, as winning the Royal Rumble match guaranteed him a championship match at WrestleMania.
 Instead he was booked for a no holds barred match with Vince's son, Shane, at No Way Out in February, which Orton won.
 The night after No Way Out, they fought again in an unsanctioned match until Orton punted Shane unconscious.
 Stephanie McMahon came to the ring to oversee her brother being carried away by the paramedics and shouted at Orton until he performed an RKO, his finishing move, to her.
 Triple H ran to the ring and chased away the group, standing over the body of Stephanie McMahon.
 The next week, Orton and The Legacy attacked Triple H, when Stephanie came out to stop The Legacy, Orton attacked and made out with her before hitting Triple H with a sledgehammer.